Student Records Policy

-- The right to request the amendment of the student’s education records that he or she believes are inaccurate, misleading or otherwise in violation of the student’s privacy rights under FERPA.
-A student who wishes to ask the University to amend a record should write to the Quinnipiac official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
-If Quinnipiac decides not to amend the record as requested by the student, the University will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when he or she is notified of the right to a hearing.
+- The right to request the amendment of the student’s education records that they believe are inaccurate, misleading or otherwise in violation of the student’s privacy rights under FERPA.
+A student who wishes to ask the university to amend a record should write to the Quinnipiac official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+If Quinnipiac decides not to amend the record as requested by the student, the university will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the student when they are notified of the right to a hearing.

 - The right to provide written consent before Quinnipiac discloses personally identifiable information contained in the student’s educational records, except to the extent that FERPA authorizes disclosure without consent.

 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by Quinnipiac University in an administrative, supervisory, academic, research or support staff position (including law enforcement unit personnel and health staff); a person or company with whom Quinnipiac has contracted (such as an attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by Quinnipiac University in an administrative, supervisory, academic, research or support staff position (including but not limited to law enforcement unit personnel, health staff, and athletic staff and coaches); a person or company with whom Quinnipiac has contracted (such as an attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

-A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibility.
+A school official has a legitimate educational interest if the official needs to review an educational record to fulfill their professional responsibility.
 Upon request, Quinnipiac also discloses educational records without consent to officials of another school in which a student seeks or intends to enroll.